-Join Chris Orwig for an in-depth discussion in this video Creating Smart Previews in the Library module, part of Exploring Lightroom: Advanced Workflow Techniques.
+Join Chris Orwig for an in-depth discussion in this video Creating Smart Previews in the Library module, part of Lightroom Classic CC: Advanced Workflow Techniques.

 - Another way that you can generate or build a smart preview, is by working in the library module.
 Let's take a look at how we can do that here.
 You can see I'm in the O2 Smart Previews folder and here I have an image, couple of images which have been processed.
 They've been cropped and the color and tone has been modified.
 And if you look at the Histogram panel over here, you'll notice that we just have the original photograph.
 There isn't a smart preview.
 If we want to build one, we have two options.
 One option is to simply hover over this where it says original photo and then to click.

 When we click, it opens up a dialogue.
 It says, "Hey would you like to build a smart preview for this photo?"
 And then it tells us about smart previews.
 "They're smaller, but they allow you to continue working even when the originals are offline.
 You can free up disk space by keeping your originals on an external drive and building smart previews to take their place when the drive is disconnected."
 It also show you how many smart previews you have in your catalog and the size.
 So here we can say, "Sure yeah we'll build a smart preview."
 We'll click on this button here and it will build or generate a smart preview for us.